-Also, as a note, when I say overcast, overcasting, overedge, overlock, or overlocking, I mean the same thing each time!
-There are a lot of terms that sewists use interchangeably, so don’t be confused when I switch around.
+(Also, as a note, when I say overcast, overcasting, overedge, or even overlocking, I mean the same thing each time!
+There are a lot of terms that sewists use interchangeably, so don’t be confused when I switch around.)

 What does an overcasting sewing foot look like?

-As you can see, both of the overcasting sewing feet look fairly similar and work equally well with my machine.
+As you can see, both overcasting sewing feet look relatively similar and work equally well with my machine.

 What does an overcast stitch in sewing look like?

-To show you what an overcast stitch looks like when sewn, here’s an example where I used an overcast stitch to create a seam and finish fabric edges on a stretchy fabric.
-I love the neat appearance of the seam!
+To show you what an overcast stitch looks like when sewn, above is an example where I used an overcast stitch to finish the edges of a knit fabric.
+I love the neat appearance of the seam.

-You can purchase directly from the manufacturer, a local craft store, or look online at Amazon.
+You can purchase directly from the manufacturer, a local sewing store, or look online at Amazon.

-Can you use your zigzag foot with the overcasting stitch?
+Can you use your zigzag foot with the overcast stitch?

-What I’ve found is that you definitely can use the overcasting stitch with a zigzag presser foot.
-However, certain fabrics are going to bunch more (such as stretchy knits,) and the stitch width will be smaller and less uniform.
-If you don’t care how your fabric looks on the inside, you can use your zigzag foot.
-Just know that it’s not going to be as neat as using a specialized overcasting foot.
-The little finger in the middle of the overcast foot makes things neater.
+Thus, if you don’t mind how your fabric looks on the inside, you can use a zigzag foot.
+Just know that it will not be as neat as using a specialized overcasting foot, as that little finger in the middle of the overcast foot makes things neater.

-Here’s a quick comparison of the overcasting stitches sewn with the two options presser feet.
-The left overcasting stitch was sewn with the overcasting presser foot, and the right overcasting stitch was sewn using just a basic zigzag foot.
-Notice the more uniform, wider appearance when using the overedge foot.
+The left overcasting stitch was sewn with the overcasting foot, and the right overcasting stitch was sewn using a basic zigzag foot.
+Notice the more uniform, wider appearance when using the overcast foot.

 How to Use An Overcasting Presser Foot

 I’m using my Brother CS6000i sewing machine as an example.
-It’s a low-shank sewing machine.
 Depending on the manufacturer and model of your sewing machine, this process may be a little different.
 When in doubt, refer to your user manual!

 Start sewing!
-Here’s a picture of the overcast stitching in action.
+Above is a picture of the overcast stitching in action.
 Notice how the stitch wraps around the finger in the middle of the presser foot.

 What about a side cutter foot?
-Does it really work like a serger?
+Does it work like a serger?